Meditation on Psalm 34

 so your faces shall never be ashamed.

-This poor soul cried, and was heard by the Lord,
+poor soul cried, and was heard by the Lord,

 and was saved from every trouble.